Brave series: Cultural influence

 Following Dendoh, Sunrise took a final stab at resurrecting the Brave style of television series by having some Dendoh staffers return to work on Machine Robo Rescue, based on a modern-day reworking of Bandai and PLEX's own Machine Robo toy line.
 Rescue combined all of the basic storytelling tropes of the original six, kid-friendly Brave series with a truly vast toy line and an early Sunrise attempt at blending 2D animation (the characters) with 3D animation (the robots).
 While the toys were popular and the anime did well with older audiences, the 3D animation was widely criticized, and overall the effort failed to recapture the original popularity of the Brave Series.
 Sunrise would not attempt another 2D/3D series until 2006, with the well-received series Zegapain.

 Takara briefly returned to the Brave series' overall premise—that of producing interstitial properties with themes similar to that of Transformers—with the release of Dennou Boukenki Webdiver and Daigunder.
 Both properties yielded anime television series featuring transforming robots with either their own minds or the ability to "meld" with heroic children, and toys that could interact with TV screens as video games.
 However, both Webdiver and Daigunder seem to have faded into obscurity.
 15 years later Takara again returned to the Brave-like premise once again this time collaborating with OLM, Inc. to create shows like Tomica Hyper Rescue Drive Head Kidō Kyūkyū Keisatsu, Tomica Bond Combination Earth Granner and Shinkansen Henkei Robo Shinkalion THE ANIMATION.
 Takara also once brought the Brave-like premise to Transformers with Transformers Go!.

+Masami Obari, one of the animators for the franchise, cites the series as his inspiration to several of his recent works in the animation industry.
+He is also created a tribute to the franchise in the form of Gravion in 2004 by studio Gonzo and later in the 2024 anime series Brave Bang Bravern!, which is produced by Cygames Pictures.